Furthir/gnome-shell-HoverlessSwitcher/README.md

-# Disable-Switcher-Hover
+# gnome-shell-HoverlessSwitcher
-half working GNOME Shell extension (it breaks switcher popups when the extension is disabled (bad disable()))
+half working GNOME Shell extension (it breaks switcher popups when the extension is disabled (bad disable function))

 Prevents the mouse cursor from interfering with Switcher popups when hovering over them.